jamessimone/apex-rollup/README.md

 <div id="calculating-rollup-after-install"></div>

 Use the included app and permission set (`See Rollup App`) permission set to uncover the `Rollup` app - a single-page-application where you can manually kick off rollup jobs.
-This is important because `Rollup` works on an ongoing basis; in order for your rollups to be correct, unless the child object you're starting to rollup has now rows when you implement `Rollup`, a one-off full recalculation is necessary.
+This is important because `Rollup` works on an ongoing basis; in order for your rollups to be correct, unless the child object you're starting to rollup has no rows when you implement `Rollup`, a one-off full recalculation is necessary.
 Here's how you would fill out the page to get things started:

 ![Example of Rollup App](./media/joys-of-apex-rollup-app.png 'Manually kicking off rollup jobs')